EU foreign ministers meet on Ukraine aid, Hamas sanctions – DW – 03/18/2024

 EU foreign ministers are meeting in Brussels on Monday to discuss the ongoing war in Ukraine, Belarus, the situation in the Middle East and other current affairs.

-The meeting is led by the EU's foreign policy chief Joseph Borrell, who earlier on Monday had an informal discussion via video conference with US Secretary of State Antony Blinken.
+The meeting is led by the EU's foreign policy chief Josep Borrell, who earlier on Monday had an informal discussion via video conference with US Secretary of State Antony Blinken.

 What's on the agenda?